 NASW Senior Policy Advisor, Evelyn Tomaszewski, is a member of the Forum on Global Violence Prevention and served as a member of the workshop Planning Committee.
 Learn more about the research and discussions that occurred during the Contagion of Violence Workshop.

-The next workshop convened by the Forum on Global Violence Prevention will address Evidence for Violence Prevention Across the Lifespan and Around the World – A Workshop Scheduled for January 23 – 24, 2013 in Washington, DC, the workshop can also be viewed via live webcast.
+The next workshop convened by the Forum on Global Violence Prevention will address Evidence for Violence Prevention Across the Lifespan and Around the World – A Workshop Scheduled for January 23 – 24, 2013 in Washington, DC.